Franklin lobbies for transfer portal changes as Penn State loses Pribula during playoff run

 Fellow freshman Jaxon Smolik could also see time, but was only recently cleared to resume practice after recovering from an unspecified injury that’s kept him out all season.

-“It’s a spoke in the wheel of what we’re doing, that kind of package,” Kotelnicki said, “so it’ll be replaced with another kind of spoke.”
+“It’s a spoke in the wheel of what we’re doing, that kind of package,” offensive coordinator Andy Kotelnicki said, “so it’ll be replaced with another kind of spoke.”

 ——